autism-all-grown-up/website/content/home/population_plot_caption.md

+## Only a small fraction of autistic adults in Oregon are able to receive I/DD services

 The Oregon Department of Disability Services (ODDS) reported that the agency was serving 22,984 adults with an intellectual or developmental disability in 2023.
 A 2021-2022 survey by ODDS and along with the [National Core Indicators](https://idd.nationalcoreindicators.org/") (NCI) project showed that